 I did make one small change.
 In Finland you can buy sugar with pectin added.
 I’ve never seen that in any Canadian store.
 (Have you?
 If so please let me know in the comments!)
 So, instead of guessing and adding sugar and pectin to the berries, I added almond flour.
 Almond flour is really just almonds.
 So if you don’t have it, or can’t find it, just grind up some almonds in a coffee or spice grinder, blender, or food processor.
 The berries were already very sweet, and the almond flour did the trick of keeping the crust from getting soggy, while also adding a touch of almond flavour and a little bit of crunch to the topping.

-- 1 cup warm milk (I used almond milk)
+- 1 cup milk warmed, I used almond milk

 - 1/4 oz or one package active dry yeast 2.25 tsp